BYLINE: Lauren Quinn

 “There is a major blind spot in the nitrogen cycle,” Margenot said.
 “In the U.S. and the Midwest specifically, the overwhelming majority of our phosphorus fertilizers are ammoniated.
 When farmers buy a phosphorus source to apply in the fall, their options are generally limited to MAP or DAP, so they can't avoid co-applying nitrogen.”

-He did the math in a companion paper and found DAP applied at the typical rate (200 pounds per acre) adds 36 pounds of nitrogen per acre that most farmers — and land grant recommendations — don’t account for.
+He did the math in a and found DAP applied at the typical rate (200 pounds per acre) adds 36 pounds of nitrogen per acre that most farmers — and land grant recommendations — don’t account for.
 Adding it up across Illinois, Margenot estimated that 198 million pounds of nitrogen are added every fall in the form of MAP or DAP.

 “That number is 11% more than our statewide nitrate loss reduction target of 178 million pounds,” he said.
 “Managing this overlooked fall-applied nitrogen is low-hanging fruit that could make a large dent in nitrate losses in Illinois and other Mississippi River Basin states, and we could do it without changing phosphorus application rates.”